 From there it went downhill.
 Little girls do grow up and with it come some understanding of certain things, like realizing that the picture was not complete, there were pieces missing.
 And what people do when they miss something?
 They go looking for it.
 When they found the missing pieces they start comparing.
 And when you compare nothing to something, the result is pretty obvious.
 You will find out that what has been done to you, you can do too; and suddenly “eat your heart out” is not such a bad motto.

-But I’m good in burning bridges, sometimes when I’m still standing on it.
+I’m good at burning bridges too, sometimes when I’m still standing on it.
 That too wasn’t all deliberate.
 Sometimes you’ve got to do what you’ve got to do to stop the crazies from following you.
 In case of my family, it took me almost five decades to recognize a hopeless situation which I was staring at whole my life but failed to see.
 Burn baby, burn.

 Another reason is: It did not end well to begin with, why dig up old bones?